 Yet another protocol to add to the ever-expanding alphabet soup of network standards is IPv6.
 IPv6 is another, newer computer network protocol which promises a larger pool of IP addresses than those being used in IPv4.
 Unfortunately, it can also lead to similar leaking, so it’s best to look for a VPN with software settings or instructions for blocking all IPv6 traffic.
-You can test your existing VPN connection for this easily with https://leaktest.online/ipv6/.
-If something you're doing online absolutely requires using IPv6, an alternative new VPN protocol called Wireguard can go a step further than OpenVPN and route IPv6 traffic securely without having to block IPv6 to prevent leaks.
-For the moment however, Wireguard has both limited VPN provider support and narrow device support, with only some versions of Android and zero versions of Windows supported.
+You can test your existing VPN connection for this easily with https://ipv6leak.com/.
+If something you're doing online absolutely requires using IPv6, a newer VPN protocol called Wireguard can go a step further than OpenVPN and route IPv6 traffic securely without having to block IPv6 to prevent leaks.
+Wireguard has become an increasingly popular offering from a growing list of VPN providers, and is regarded by experts as being similarly secure to OpenVPN.

 In addition to DNS and IPv6 leaking issues, there’s also the matter of any network activity your devices broadcast before they get a chance to connect to your VPN provider.
 Some VPN providers will offer software to connect to their VPN, and feature the ability to block all network traffic until VPN connection is made, sometimes called an “always on” feature or “kill switch.”
 Look for this feature to block other potential leakage.
 The layering of a growing number of new protocols and systems may also not always be tested to play nicely with OpenVPN, and it’s important to keep an eye out for what new protocols emerge and how they interact with your VPN usage.